kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 author: mustafasegf
 ---

-I've code in rust and i enjoy the algebraic data type that rust have.
-There's no null, i don't need to try catch, there's syntax for early return.
-But as much as i love rust, it's a hard language to learn.
+I've coded in Rust and enjoy the algebraic data type that Rust has.
+There's no null, I don't need to try catch, and there's a syntax for early return.
+But as much as I love rust, it's a hard language to learn.
 You need to understand borrow checker use arc mutex to share database connection between async.
-Right now, there are not a lot of job out there that use rust.
+Right now, there are not a lot of jobs out there that use rust.
 Especially for web development.

 ### Why don't use golang?

-Right now, golang jobs out there have increase a lot in devops space and also in web development space.
-Golagn is really simple, i bet it'll take you less than 1 week to get productive in it.
-Golang also use garbage collector and i don't need to think about borrow checker rule. **_But..._** golang don't have strong type system.
-It have null as a value, don't have algebraic data type and don't have option and result.
-This might look like i'm being petty but trust me.
-Debugging null pointer in golang is not fun if you have recursive data structure (taken from real life experience).
+Right now, golang jobs out there have increased a lot in the DevOps space and also in the web development space.
+Golang is simple, I bet it'll take you less than 1 week to get productive in it.
+Golang also uses garbage collector and I don't need to think about the borrow checker rule. **_But..._** golang doesn't have a strong type system.
+It has null as a value, doesn't have an algebraic data type, and doesn't have an option and result.
+This might look like I'm being petty but trust me.
+Debugging null pointer in golang is not fun if you have a recursive data structure (taken from real-life experience).

 ### Can't we make it better?

-Before go 1.18, this problem have a hard solution.
-Since golang don't have generic, we couldn't make a generic container that could accept any type.
-We could use `interface{}` or reflection, but we'll loose the strict type and incur runtime performance penalty.
+Before golang 1.18, this problem has a hard solution.
+Since golang doesn't have generic, we couldn't make a generic container that could accept any type.
+We could use `interface{}` or reflection, but we'll lose the strict type and incur a runtime performance penalty.

 But fear no more.
 In golang 1.18, they introduce generic.
 Horray 🎉.
 Now we could make a simple container that could accept generic type.

-### let's add option and result to golang
+### Let's add option and result to golang

 now, we could make a simple struct for the option like this